kevin-in-code/GildedRose-Refactoring-Kata/ts-vitest/README.md

-# Gilded Rose in Javascript with Jest
+# Gilded Rose in TypeScript with vitest

 ## Getting started